cu-telecom/cutel-docs/docs/services/faxing.md

 * **0000** - NyanFax
 * **0000** - Sudoku
 * **0000** - Schedule
+* **0000** - Telemessage

 ## Create a fax!

 If you have a static PDF, or a script / URL that produces a dynamic PDF we can make it accesible to subscribers with fax machine - Please [get in touch!](https://cutel.net/contact/)

+## Telemessage

+Send a fax to someone without a fax machine!
+Simply send a fax to 0000 and include the from/to address and it'll get delivered by the Sneakernet team.
+Don't forget to include your fax number in the from address.

+You can also call 0000 to get a template to make sending your message even easier.

+Don't forget to drop into the Sneakernet sorting office to help distribute some mail.